 In addition to hotel accommodations, Sedgwick provides single-family homes, apartments, condominiums, townhomes, and travel trailers/mobile homes.
 All of our fully-furnished housing options are of like, kind and quality and are available, nationwide.
 In fact, 92% of our placements average less than 3.3 miles from policyholders’ homes, including rural areas.
 Luxury housing and furnishing packages are also available.

 Is Sedgwick’s temporary housing division affiliated with any other housing companies?

 Sedgwick’s temporary housing division is a private locating service so we do not own properties.
 We have an extensive database of vetted and available properties, coupled with strong relationships with landlords across the nation, which enables us to more easily locate like, kind, and quality housing while securing the best possible pricing and location.

 Sedgwick has a “no surprises” billing policy, meaning we always work within your budget and pre-approve any additional expense in advance.
 Our standard protocol is to bill the initial lease term in advance followed by month-to-month advance billings, however, we strive to be flexible to meet our clients’ unique needs.

 How are security deposits handled?

 There are security deposit options: 1 – Insurer charges and returns deposit to policyholder.
-2 – Insurer advances deposit to TA from policyholder’s contents (or alternate) account and TA returns to the policyholder.
-3 – TA bills insurer and returns the deposit to the insurer after move-out.
+2 – Insurer advances deposit to Sedgwick from policyholder’s contents (or alternate) account and Sedgwick returns to the policyholder.
+3 – Sedgwick bills insurer and returns the deposit to the insurer after move-out.

 In all instances, the policyholder is responsible for any and all damages to both furnishings, hotels and/or rental units.
 Pending no damages, all applicable deposits are returned within 45 days of move-out.